Stevie Plunder

 Stevie Plunder, born as Anthony Hayes (15 August 1963 – 25 January 1996), was an Australian guitarist and singer-songwriter.
-He was a founding member of the groups, The Plunderers (1984–1995) and The Whitlams (1992–1996).
+He was a founding member of music groups The Plunderers (1984–1995) and The Whitlams (1992–1996).

 Biography

 Early years

 Stevie Plunder was born as Anthony Hayes in Canberra on 16 August 1963 and grew up in the suburb of Narrabundah.
 His other musical brothers are Bernie, Pat and Justin Hayes (aka Justin Credible, Stanley Claret).
 Plunder left school at 15: he played in bands from his late teens, providing guitar and vocals.
 He was in a folk-pop group, Get Set Go, with Nic Dalton and a pair of sisters, Suzie and Jenny Higgie.
 In May 1984 Plunder, on guitar and vocals, and Dalton formed The Plunderers.
 The group issued one compilation album Banana Smoothie Honey (1992) and a handful of singles/mini-albums.
 Plunder also played with other acts such as The Shout Brothers (aka The Shouties), No Concept, Z For Zip, Smarte Music, Folk U Mate, Captain Denim, Hippy Dribble and The New Christs.
 After Dalton temporarily left The Plunderers to join The Lemonheads, Plunder joined New Christs on guitar from January 1992 to the end of that year.